Save up to £350

 About the Property

-Located in the heart of the city, Atlas House is the one-for-you student accommodation in Exeter that offers en-suites and studios in various categories.
-The property is located within a short drive from Exeter College and the University of Exeter, making it an ideal student housing.
+Located in the heart of the city, Atlas House Exeter is at 75 Heavitree Rd, Exeter EX1 2FR, UK.
+Homes for Students Atlas House student accommodation in Exeter offers a wide range of Ensuite and Studio rooms in various categories.
+Atlas House is located within a short drive from Exeter College and the University of Exeter, making it ideal student housing.

 Features